-Q – Can I bring a pet with me?
+Q – Can I bring a pet?

-While we do have some animals here at the school, we ask that you do not bring your pet (unless it is a Service Animal).
+A: While we do have some animals here at the school, we ask that you do not bring your pet (unless it is a Service Animal).

-Q – Will I have to share a room?
+Q – Will I share a room?

 Q – Can I have visitors while I am at the school?

-Yes, but you have to first make an agreement with your team regarding dates, duration of stay, etc. While visitors are welcome it is important that they do not interfere with your studies or your ability to fully participate in the program.
+A: Yes, but you have to first make an agreement with your team regarding dates, duration of stay, etc. While visitors are welcome it is important that they do not interfere with your studies or your ability to fully participate in the program.

 Q – I am a vegetarian/vegan.
 Does the school provide meals that meet these dietary restrictions?

-Yes, every meal will contain vegetarian and/or vegan options based on the needs of the students.
+A: Yes, every meal will contain vegetarian and/or vegan options based on the needs of the students.